The Pitt Panthers did not have much trouble defeating Lehigh 77-58 Wednesday evening to move to 4-0 on the season.

 “I think we had a pretty good understanding of how they were going to rotate in terms of defending the ball screens.
 My guys did a great job catching the ball and finishing, I think that goes across the board for tonight.
 Everybody finished plays, my job was to give them the ball and let them do what they do best, score.” – Robinson on his comfort level in the game.

-Topics: Pittsburgh Panthers
+Tags: Pittsburgh Panthers